germal/OpenCVB/README.md

-The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, while often providing links to online versions for other platforms.
+The algorithms are notably short, almost always less than a page of code, labelled reasonably well, easily searched and grouped and combined, while often providing links to online documentation and versions for other platforms.
 Many downloadable algorithms are encumbered by environmental considerations that can obscure the meaning or context of an algorithm.
-All the algorithms here contain just the algorithm all will work with the supported cameras.
+All the algorithms here contain just the algorithm and will work with each of the supported cameras.
 Isolating the algorithm functionality enables easy adaptation to other environments or platforms.

 **Pre-Install Notes**